dylanratcliffe/deviant_ingest/README.md

 # Dgraph

-This project stores items from a NATS network into dgraph.
+This project stores SDP items from a NATS network into dgraph.

 ## Running